-Interest income is accounted for on the accrual basis for investments, and all other loans other than non-accrual loans, using the effective interest yield method.
+Interest income is accounted for on the accrual basis for investments, and all other loans other than non-accrual loans, using the effective interest method.
 When a loan is classified as non-accrual, accrued but uncollected interest is reversed against income of the current period, unless the loan, including accrued interest, is fully secured and in the process of collection.
 Thereafter, interest income is recognised only after the loan reverts to performing status.
+A loan is classified as non-accrual when repayments are ninety (90) days or more in arrears.